missionpinball/mpf-docs/mechs/gis/index.rst

 must be activated first before certain GI strings will work.

 MPF hides all this complexity from you.
-You just define your GI strings in your machine configuration file and then you can enable, disable, and dim the dimmable ones as you wish.
+You just define your GI strings in your machine :doc:`/config/lights` section and then you can enable, disable, and dim the dimmable ones as you wish.

 Monitorable Properties